ligato/docs/docs/developer-guide/plugin-lookup.md

 Ligato-supplied and custom plugins define the functions supported by your agent.
 In many cases, one plugin will depend on another.
 For example, interface plugin initialization should precede route plugin initialization.
 The same route plugin may have dependencies on other plugins, which in turn have their own dependencies on other plugins.
 All plugins and dependencies must start and initialize in the correct order.

-The plugin lookup function simplifies the process of plugin lifecycle management by automating the following functions:
+The plugin lookup function simplifies plugin lifecycle management by automating the following functions:

 - Adds plugins and associated dependencies to the agent's plugin list.
 - Sorts plugins and dependencies in the correct initialization order.